 Committing to an MBA can be an intimidating step for some; you might know that you can manage 15-20 hours of study per week for the next few months, but how can you be sure you’ll be able to give your study the attention it needs as you get further into your degree?

 At Southern Cross University Online, flexibility is one of our strengths.
 With advanced standing, you could power through your MBA and graduate within a year and a half.
 Or, you could approach your commitment to study on a per unit basis.
 If you know you’ll have a demanding few months in the office, you can easily take a break in your studies before resuming your learning with a fresh mind.
 You can take as long as seven years to finish your MBA if you need, and it won’t matter – the end result is the same.

 Will an MBA get me the job I want?

 Our MBA also includes flexible study options.
-You can study a broad-based MBA covering many aspects of business, or you may choose to concentrate your MBA studies in the accounting, hospitality, health or tourism industries.
+You can study a broad-based MBA covering many aspects of business, or you may choose to concentrate your MBA studies in the accounting, info management, health or leadership.

 If you’re still wondering whether to get an MBA, speak to one of our Student Enrolment Advisors.
 They can help work out if you’ll receive advanced standing (based on previous qualifications and work experience), design a personalised study plan that’s achievable for you, and they can help you complete your application.